mfouesneau/rs-gh-app/README.md

 ## Contributing

+New contributions and contributors are very welcome!

+Please open a new issue or new pull request for bugs, feedback, or new features you would like to see.
+If there is an issue you would like to work on, please leave a comment, and we will be happy to assist.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)